potassco/mapf-subgraph-system/README.md

 ## Contents

-- `./encodings/{asp,sat}` contains the encodings of the ASP-based and SAT-based solver, resp.
+- `./encodings` contains the encodings of the ASP-based solver.
 - `./resources/instances` contains the scenario and map files used in the paper.
 - `./src` contains the source codes in C++ for the strategy framework.
 - `./statistics/results.xlsx` contains the measured results used in the paper.